w-yeehong/tp/docs/UserGuide.md

 ### 3.8 Allocate patient to room or edit room: `editroom`

-Allocate a patient to a room or edit an exisiting room in the application.
+Allocates a patient to a room or edits an existing room in the application.

 Format: `editroom ROOM_NUMBER [r/NEW_ROOM_NUMBER] [p/PATIENT_NAME]`